noidexe/Enjin-Coin-Documentation/docs/creating-account.md

 You can update your user name, email, and password by running the following mutation.
 Replacing with your User ID, new name, new email, and new password.

 [UpdateUser](../examples/UpdateUser.gql)

+## Project Team Member Roles
+Once you have created your new project, you can set up various team member roles for your team.
+It's important to know which roles can perform certain requests.
+You can set up roles for your team members on the Enjin Platform by clicking the **Teams** section, on the left-side panel.

+The following are all available roles in descending order:

+1 **Member:** The Member role has the ability to
+  - View applications.
+  - View identities.
+  - View requests.
+  - View team.
+  - View users.
+  - View token events.

+2 **Minter:** The Minter role has the ability to
+  - Manage requests.
+  - Mint tokens (mint existing tokens only).

+3 **Creator:** The Creator role has the ability to
+  - Manage tokens (create new tokens / editing existing tokens).

+4 **Admin:** The Admin role has the ability to
+  - Manage project settings.
+  - Manage team members/minters/creators.
+  - Manage identities (apps only).
+  - Manage users (apps only).

+5 **Owner:** The Owner role has the ability to
+  - View application secret.
+  - Manage team admins.

+6 **Primary Owner (PO):** The Primary Owner has the ability to
+  - Delete project.
+  - Manage team owners.

+_Note:_ Each role inherits the permissions from the above.
+The Primary Owner, is the individual who created the project and has full control over said project.